JordanMarr/JordanMarr/README.md

 These are projects I’m actively developing and consider important to my current work:

 - **[Agent.NET](https://github.com/JordanMarr/Agent.NET)** — a typed, intention‑revealing framework for building agentic workflows in .NET, designed to make automation and orchestration feel natural, composable, and safe.
-Built upon the [Microsoft Agent Framework](https://github.com/microsoft/agent-framework).
+Built on the [Microsoft Agent Framework](https://github.com/microsoft/agent-framework).
+  - **AgentNet.InProcess** — lightweight, in‑process execution engine
+  - **AgentNet.InProcess.Polly** — resilience‑enhanced in‑process execution using Polly
+  - **AgentNet.Durable** — durable, distributed execution model for long‑running workflows
 - **Copilot.Bridge** — private project for automation + agent orchestration (may be made public in the future)

 ---